Mariners announce player development and minor league coaching staffs for the 2019 season

 - Manager: Zac Livingston

-- Pitching Coach: Yoel Monzon
+- Pitching coach: Yoel Monzon

-- Hitting Coach: Connor Dawson*
+- Hitting coach: Connor Dawson*

-- Athletic Trainer: Randy Roetter
+- Athletic trainer: Randy Roetter

-- Performance Specialist: Andy Lyon
+- Performance specialist: Andy Lyon

-- Minor League Equipment Manager: Isaac Ruiz
+- Minor league equipment manager: Isaac Ruiz

-- Asst.
-MiL Equipment Manager: Martin Nelson
+- Asst. equipment manager: Martin Nelson

 Livingston is back for a fourth year as manager of the Mariners’ rookie league team.
-He led the AZL Mariners to back-to-back postseason appearances in 2015 and 2016, including a title in 2016.
+He led the Arizona League Mariners to back-to-back postseason appearances in 2015 and 2016, including a title in 2016.
 Monzon returns as pitching coach for the team for another season while Dawson joins the organization as a first-year coach after working at a junior college in Iowa.

 Dominican Academy and DSL Mariners